cse3901-2021au-giles/fantastic-four-peer-eval-tool/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Peer Evaluation Tool

-This is the sample application for
+This peer evaluation tool is modeled off of
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition)